iterative/dvc.org/public/static/docs/command-reference/remote/modify.md

   - Download the JSON credentials for your newly created service account and store them somewhere safe.

-  - Ensure you habve the [gcloud command line tools installed.](https://cloud.google.com/sdk/docs/quickstarts)
+  - Ensure you have the [gcloud command line tools installed.](https://cloud.google.com/sdk/docs/quickstarts)

   - Run `gcloud auth login` to ensure you are logged in to your google project.